Generic Name: sumatriptan succinate

 Myocardial Ischemia, Myocardial Infarction, and Prinzmetal’s Angina

 Perform a cardiovascular evaluation in triptan-naive patients who have multiple cardiovascular risk factors (e.g., increased age, diabetes, hypertension, smoking, obesity, strong family history of CAD) prior to receiving Sumatriptan Injection.
 If there is evidence of CAD or coronary artery vasospasm, Sumatriptan Injection is contraindicated.
-For patients with multiple cardiovascular risk factors who have a negative cardiovascular evaluation, consider administering the first dose of Sumatriptan Injection in a medically supervised setting and performing an electrocardiogram (ECG) immediately following Sumatriptan Injection.
+For patients with multiple cardiovascular risk factors who have a negative cardiovascular evaluation, consider administering the first dose of Sumatriptan Injection in a medically supervised setting and performing an electrocardiogram (ECG) immediately following administration of Sumatriptan Injection.
 For such patients, consider periodic cardiovascular evaluation in intermittent long-term users of Sumatriptan Injection.

 Life-threatening disturbances of cardiac rhythm, including ventricular tachycardia and ventricular fibrillation leading to death, have been reported within a few hours following the administration of 5-HT1 agonists.
 Discontinue Sumatriptan Injection if these disturbances occur.
-Sumatriptan Injection is contraindicated in patients with Wolff-Parkinson-White syndrome or arrhythmias associated with other cardiac accessory conduction pathway disorders
+Sumatriptan Injection is contraindicated in patients with Wolff-Parkinson-White syndrome or arrhythmias associated with other cardiac accessory conduction pathway disorders.

 Chest, Throat, Neck, and/or Jaw Pain/Tightness/Pressure